Security of device-independent quantum key distribution protocols: a review: Introduction

 In this review article, the cryptographic task under consideration is the key exchange problem, in which two honest users establish a shared secret key over an insecure channel.
 The use of quantum cryptography to perform key exchange is referred to as \emph{quantum key distribution} (QKD). \textit{Device-independent} QKD (DI-QKD) specifically uses the methods of device-independent quantum cryptography to prove security, in contrast to conventional \textit{device-dependent} QKD (DD-QKD), which requires the faithfulness of its implementation to some ideal specifications in order to be secure.
 Consequently, the possibility of miscalibrations within a DD-QKD system, which would cause its devices to deviate from their specifications, implies a larger attack surface that can be exploited by the adversary.
 The device-independent approach to QKD eliminates such concerns by accounting for the devices' faithfulness organically within its framework.
 This review paper aims to summarise recent theoretical developments in DI-QKD, both in protocol design and in techniques for analysing the security of QKD in the device-independent framework.

 In the next two subsections, we shall give a brief introduction to QKD and the device-independent framework.
-For a more in-depth overview of the security of QKD, we refer the readers to~\cite{scarani2009security, xu2020secure}.
-Additionally, as the device-independent framework relies crucially on nonlocality, the readers can refer to the detailed review of Bell nonlocality in~\cite{brunner2014bell}.
+For a more in-depth overview of the security of QKD, we refer the reader to~\cite{scarani2009security, xu2020secure}.
+Additionally, as the device-independent framework relies crucially on nonlocality, the reader can refer to the detailed review of Bell nonlocality in~\cite{brunner2014bell}.
 A more pedagogical presentation of background material can also be found in~\cite{tan_thesis, valerio_book}.